-On December 9, 1994, depth-to-groundwater was measured from TOC in wells MW-1, MW-2, and MW-3 to the nearest 0.01 foot using an electronic Solinst water level meter.
+On June 15, 1995, depth-to-groundwater was measured from TOC in wells MW-1, MW-2, and MW-3 to the nearest 0.01 foot using an electronic Solinst water level meter.
 A minimum of 3 repetitive measurements were made for each level determination to ensure accuracy.
 Depth-to-groundwater was subtracted from the TOC elevation, measured relative to MSL, to calculate the elevation of the stabilized water level for each well (see attached Table 1).

-Attached Figure 1 is a groundwater gradient map constructed from the data collected on December 9, 1994.
-Groundwater flow direction was to the west-southwest with a gradient of .0017 feet per foot.
-Attached Table 2 presents cumulative information for average groundwater elevations, changes in average groundwater elevations, groundwater flow directions, and groundwater gradients for the site.
+Attached Figure 1 is a groundwater gradient map constructed from the data collected on June 15, 1995.
+Groundwater flow direction was to the west-northwest with a gradient of about .0002 feet per foot.
+Attached Table 2 presents cumulative information for average groundwater elevations, changes in average groundwater elevations, groundwater gradients, and groundwater flow directions for the site.

-Based on the above groundwater flow direction, well MW-3 is downgradient, well MW-1 is down and crossgradient, and well MW-2 is up and crossgradient of the former fuel tank complex.
+Based on the above groundwater flow direction, well MW-1 is downgradient, well MW-3 is down and crossgradient, and well MW-2 is upgradient of the former fuel tank complex.